drewbelf/markdown-cv/index.md

 ## currently

-writing a dissertation on the _Summa fratris Alexandri_ and scholastic christology
+writing a dissertation on the thirteenth-century _Summa fratris Alexandri_, its reception in the medieval period, and the possibilities it presents to christology today

-### specialties

-historical & systematic theology, medieval theology, mendicant theologies (especially Franciscans), christology

-### other research interests
+### research interests

-trinitarian theology, soteriology, medieval apocalypticism/Joachimism, theology of history, twentieth-century Catholic ressourcement theology, Albert Camus, Thomas Merton
+historical & systematic theology, medieval theology, mendicant theologies (especially Franciscans), christology, trinitarian theology, soteriology, medieval apocalypticism/Joachimism, theology of history, twentieth-century Catholic ressourcement theology, Albert Camus, Thomas Merton

 ## education